gagamil/quiz-test-django-app/README.md

-# quiz-test-django-app
+# poll-test-django-app
-This is a Django app developed as one of the required interview steps
+This is a Django app developed as one of the required job interview steps (team lead)

-I was asked to create a django base rest api for a poll app.
 I was given a time constraint of 3-4 hours.
 Somehow I didn't manage to fit in this timeframe.
-It took me about 15-20 hours to make this minimal version. (+-3 hours a day for 5 days).
+It took me about 20 hours to make this minimal version. (+-3 hours a day for 5 days + xtra for some thoughts).
 While I was working on the app new product insights were constantly coming up and I had to stop and think over.
 However I didn't have to make any significant changes while working on the app (thanks separation of responsibility).